fixie-ai/fixie-sdk-js/docs/quickstart.md

-# Llama Labs SDK Quickstart
+# Fixie SDK Quickstart

-# Make your first LLama Labs Agent
+# Make your first Fixie Agent

 ## Summary of steps:
 *  **Edit agent template**: To make an agent you can edit the simple agent template from here: